Probing Quantum States over Spacetime Through Interferometry

 Such a characterization can be readily applied to the case where $S$ is composed of spatially separated subsystems, say, $A$ and $B$ in state $\rho_{AB}$.
 In this case, if the interferometric interventions independently applied to $A$ and $B$ are given as unitary operators $V_A$ and $W_B$, then the interference term $\cI$ is calculated as

 Now, what if $A$ and $B$ are in a causal relation, say, a dynamics $(\rho, \cE)$ from $A$ to $B$?
-Then the unintervened dynamics $(\rho,\cE)$ unfolds on one arm, and the intervention unitaries $V_A$ and $W_B$ are applied before and after $\cE$ on the other arm of the interferometer.
-The interference term is given as $\cI=\Tr[W\cE(V\rho)]$ in this case (See End Matter for the detailed derivation.), which is also known as a correlation function $\langle W(t_B)V(t_A)\rangle_\rho$ in quantum field theory.
-However, one could re-express the interference term in the exactly same form with \eqref{eqn:spatinterf} by substituting $\rho_{AB}$ with the left-product $\cE\star_L \rho$ corresponding to the dynamics:
+Then the non-intervened dynamics $(\rho,\cE)$ unfolds on one arm, and the intervention unitaries $V_A$ and $W_B$ are applied before and after $\cE$ on the other arm of the interferometer.
+The interference term is given as $\cI=\Tr[W\cE(V\rho)]$ in this case (See End Matter for the detailed derivation.), which is also known as a correlation function in quantum field theory.
+Remarkably, the interference term can be re-expressed in terms of QSOT as follows:

 Comparing \eqref{eqn:spatinterf} and \eqref{eqn:tempinterf}, the QSOT $\cE\star_L \rho$ has a completely consistent interpretation with that of $\rho_{AB}$ in \eqref{eqn:spatinterf}, bolstering the status of QSOTs as quantum states in the temporal regime.
-This interpretation of QSOT resolves a common criticism on the QSOT formalism regarding nonpositive eigenvalues; as long as the overall measurement probabilities \eqref{eqn:intertheta} are nonnegative, the interference term \eqref{eqn:tempinterf} could take any complex value, as it does even for conventional density operators $\rho$ in $\Tr[V\rho]$.
-Given that causally agnostic measurements consistently provide a complete characterization of both $\rho_{AB}$ and $\cE \star_L \rho$, we define the quantum state over spacetime for general multipartite settings as follows: \begin{definition} We say that $n$ systems $A_1,A_2,\dots,A_n$ are in the \textit{quantum state over spacetime} $\rho_{A_1\dots A_n}$ if the interference term $\cI$ of interferometry is $\Tr[(V_{A_1}\otimes \cdots \otimes V_{A_n})\rho_{A_1\dots A_n}]$ when the unitary intervention at $A_i$ is given as $V_{A_i}$ for $i=1,\dots,n$. \end{definition}
+This interpretation of QSOT resolves a common criticism about its nonpositive eigenvalues; as long as the overall measurement probabilities \eqref{eqn:intertheta} are nonnegative, the interference term \eqref{eqn:tempinterf} could take any complex value, as $\Tr[V\rho]$ does even for conventional density operators $\rho$.
+Given that causally agnostic measurements consistently provide a complete characterization of both $\rho_{AB}$ and $\cE \star_L \rho$, we define the quantum state over spacetime for general multipartite settings as follows (See Fig.~\ref{fig:interf}): \begin{definition} We say that $n$ systems $A_1,A_2,\dots,A_n$ are in the \textit{quantum state over spacetime} (QSOST) $\rho_{A_1\dots A_n}$ if the interference term $\cI$ of interferometry is $\Tr[(V_{A_1}\otimes \cdots \otimes V_{A_n})\rho_{A_1\dots A_n}]$ when the unitary intervention at $A_i$ is given as $V_{A_i}$ for $i=1,\dots,n$. \end{definition}

+Since this definition is consistent with the previous constructive definition of QSOT and subsumes it, hereafter, we will refer to a QSOST compatible with time-like separated systems $A_i$ as a QSOT to distinguish it from conventional density operators, or a quantum state over space~\footnote{Note that, however, QSOTs and density operators are not mutually exclusive as one QSOST can be compatible with both time-like and space-like separations.}.